skills/publish-packages/README.md

 We will use this token to log in to Docker, and authenticate with the package.

-1. Open your terminal (Bash or Git Bash recommended)
+1. Open your terminal (Bash or Git Bash recommended).
 1. Use the following command to log in:
-    ```
+    ```bash
-    docker login ghcr.io -u USERNAME -p TOKEN
+    docker login ghcr.io -u USERNAME
     ```
-1. Replace `USERNAME` with your GitHub username
+1. Replace `USERNAME` with your GitHub username.
-1. Replace `TOKEN` with the Personal Access Token you just created
+1. Enter your new Personal Access Token as the password.
-1. Press **Enter**
+1. Press **Enter**.

 If everything went well, :crossed_fingers: you should see `Login Succeeded` in your terminal.